josherrickson/stata-mixed/stata_markdown/03-random-slopes.md

 cases), you probably don't need a random slope.
 If, on the other hand, you suspect there are substantial differences between groups and you're really interested in the average of those differences, then you should.

-For refernce, I'd say conservatively 95% of the mixed models I fit are in situations where a random slope is not needed, and 75% of the time when people ask me if they need a random slope, the answer is no.
+For reference, I'd say conservatively 95% of the mixed models I fit are in situations where a random slope is not needed, and 75% of the time when people ask me if they need a random slope, the answer is no.

 ^#^^#^ Fitting a random slope